bellati/dbt-vscode-extension/README.md

 - `dbt` must be installed and available on your `PATH`
 - a dbt project must be opened as the VS Code workspace root
 - Node.js 25+ and npm are required for local development

-## Installation

-### For normal users

-This extension is not published to the VS Code Marketplace yet.
-The intended installation method is a packaged `.vsix` file.

-Once you have a `.vsix` file:

-1. Open VS Code.
-2. Open the Extensions view.
-3. Click the `...` menu in the top-right of the Extensions panel.
-4. Choose `Install from VSIX...`.
-5. Select the `.vsix` file for `Light dbt`.
-6. Reload VS Code if prompted.

-After installation:

-1. Open your dbt project as the workspace root.
-2. Make sure `dbt --version` works in your shell.
-3. Open a SQL model and use `ref(` or `source(` to trigger completions.
-4. Open the `Light dbt` activity bar container to inspect lineage for the active model.

-### If you only have the source repository

-End users should not install directly from the source tree.
-Ask the maintainer for a packaged `.vsix` file, or for a Marketplace publication once the extension is released there.

 ## Local Development